codeka/carrot/deploy.md

   4. Create a new entry in https://github.com/codeka/carrot/releases.
 The compiled .jar can be found in build\libs, and should be attached to the release.
 Otherwise, mostly just cut'n'paste from the previous release and add details about what's changed.

+  5. Update docs
+     1. `gradlew buildDocs`
+     2. Check out the [gh-pages](https://github.com/codeka/carrot/tree/gh-pages) branch
+     3. Completely replace the contents of that branch with the output in build/docs (in particular, make sure files that were not included in build/docs are not in gh-pages)
+     4. `git commit -m "Updated docs" && git push`